linguist89/website-design-landing-page/buildPrompts/newPromptFlow.md

 # Step 15:
 Instead of the page names, remove those in the images and add underneath the usefulness of header, hero and style used.

+# Section 6:
+# Step 16:
+[Add newPromptFlow.md, styles.json, heroStyles.json, headerStyles.json]
+Steps 2 to 13 in the newPromptFlow.md shows the way in which we created the first 5 pages.
+Create an additional 5 with the same combinations for header and hero, but with option + 1 for styles. e.i.

+hd1hr1st2, hd2hr2st3, hd3hr3st4, hd4hr4st5, hd5hr5st1.

+For each page, follow the instructions to create all the components, add them to the pages and display them on the main LandingPage.js

+# Step 17:
+[It asked a question to which I replied "All of the above" which was an option given]

+# Step 18
+Check for all Hero and Header.js components if they include 'use client'.
+If they don't then add it to the top